-- You are eligible to participate in the plan as follows: - for Long Term Disability Income Benefits on the date your employment begins - for Healthcare on the first day of the month coinciding with or next following the date your employment begins - for Dentalcare after 6 months of continuous employment.
-You are considered continuously employed only if you satisfy the actively at work requirement throughout the eligibility waiting period - You must apply for coverage no later than 60 days after you become eligible.
-After 60 days, you must provide evidence of insurability for you and your dependents before you can participate. - You may waive health and/or dental coverage if you are already covered for these benefits under your spouse's plan.
+- You are eligible to participate in the plan as follows: - for Healthcare, on the first day of the month coinciding with or next following the date your employment begins - for Dentalcare, after 6 months of continuous employment.
+You are considered continuously employed only if you satisfy the actively at work requirement throughout the eligibility waiting period - for all other coverage, on the date your employment begins - You must apply for coverage no later than 60 days after you become eligible.
+After 60 days, you must provide evidence of insurability for you and your dependents before you can participate.

+You may waive health and/or dental coverage if you are already covered for these benefits under your spouse's plan.
 If you lose spousal coverage you must apply for coverage under this plan.
-If you do not apply within 60 days of loss of such coverage, or you were previously declined for coverage by Great-West Life, you and your dependents may be required to provide evidence of insurability acceptable to Great-West Life to be covered for health benefits, and may be declined for or offered limited dental benefits. - You must be actively at work when coverage takes effect, otherwise the coverage will not be effective until you return to work. - Increases in your benefits while you are covered by this plan will not become effective unless you are actively at work. - Temporary and seasonal employees, and part-time employees who work less than 20 hours per week may not join the plan.
+If you do not apply within 60 days of loss of such coverage, or you were previously declined for coverage by Great-West Life, you and your dependents may be required to provide evidence of insurability acceptable to Great-West Life to be covered for health benefits, and may be declined for or offered limited dental benefits.

+• You must be actively at work when coverage takes effect, otherwise the coverage will not be effective until you return to work.

+Increases in your benefits while you are covered by this plan will not become effective unless you are actively at work.

+• Temporary and seasonal employees, and part-time employees who work less than 20 hours per week may not join the plan.